ULHPC/tutorials/data/README.md

 (node)$> gpg --list-keys
 ```

-If you are going to transfer the data to someone else, you want to encrypt the data with the public key of the recipient though, and not your own key.
+If you are going to transfer the data to someone else, you want to encrypt the data with the public key of the recipient, though, and not your own key.
 You can upload (the public) keys to public repositories for easier sharing.

 You can export your key to a file with: